Fibers and Filaments Information

 Fibers and filaments consist of bulk, chopped fibers or strands and continuous monofilaments of materials and are used in reinforcing composites as well as other specialized electrical and thermal applications.
-Fibers and filaments include materials made of carbon, polymers, glass, cellulose, and other specialty compounds.
+Materials for fibers and filaments include:

 Fibers and filaments include carbon fiber used to make graphite-reinforced plastics, cellulose-based fibers from tree or plant materials to make fabrics such as rayon and lyocell, and synthetic fibers from natural gas or petroleum, to make polyester, nylon, and olefins.
 Fibers and filaments also include ceramic fibers which are used to line industrial furnaces.
 Ceramic fibers and ceramic fiber modules typically come in different grades depending on the furnace application and temperature.